 |After close of window||6 business days after receiving all scoring data for the testing window|

-Passing rate percentages can be taken in a few ways so take the following statistics with a grain of salt.
+CPA exam pass rate percentages can be taken in a few ways.
+Hence, you should take the following statistics with a grain of salt.
 Worried about passing?
 It’s possible!
 You failed?
 You’re not alone!
-Either way, the exams are hard but you can beat them!
+Either way, all four sections of the CPA exam are hard, but you can beat them!
+The passing score stats below are for the 2016 CPA exam, covering Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG):

 Number of CPA Exam Candidates